 Response: Thank you for this comment.
 We changed this sentence (L155-156).

 Comment: Line 147.
 The intro should provide an inkling as to why DNA was extracted…but I see that this was simply to include the phylogenetics of the strains used.
-Is this section line 155 necessary to meet the goals of the paper?
+Is this line 155 necessary to meet the goals of the paper?
 Just include this info when strains are described at the start.

 Response: Thank you for this important comment.
-We agree with the Reviewer.
-We moved the fragment about phylogenetics to the place where strains were introduced in M&M section (L129-132).
-We have also added a more detailed description to the legend caption in Fig. S1.
+We agree.
+We moved the fragment about phylogenetics to where strains were introduced in Materials & Methods (L129-132).
+We also added a more detailed description to the legend caption in Fig. S1.

 Comment: Line 165.
 Explain the use of the difference between the 2 wavelengths.
 What information does this provide with respect to growth.
 It appears further down but explain here and provide a reference for this proxy for chlorophyll a.